Lightning-AI/litdata/README.md

 ----

 # Speed up model training
-Significantly speed up model training by optimizing datasets for fast loading (20x faster) and streaming from cloud storage.
+Accelerate model training (20x faster) by optimizing datasets for streaming directly from cloud storage.
+Work with remote data without local downloads with features like loading data subsets, accessing individual samples, and resumable streaming.

 **Step 1: Optimize the data**
 This step will format the dataset for fast loading (binary, chunked, etc...)